Increasing retail sales is a primary objective for both building product manufacturers and their distributors.

 How to Increase Sales in Retail Environments

-Depending on the scope of your product portfolio, your retail sales needs may need to cater to DIYers and local home improvement Pros and Builders alike.
-Each of these customers have unique challenges, preferences, and motivations that require specific selling tactics.
+Depending on the scope of your product portfolio, your retail sales needs may need to cater to both DIY homeowners and home improvement professionals and building contractors.
+Each of these customers have unique challenges, preferences, and motivations, so understanding their behaviors and motivations and tailoring your marketing and selling tactics is critical.

-Here are a few considerations for bolstering your retail sales:
+Here are a few considerations for connecting with customers where they’re at and bolstering your retail sales:

 1. Use Packaging and Merchandising that Communicates Value

-Although it can be tempting, you don’t want to reduce either the price or the quality of your building products to increase profit margins.
-While re-assessing your pricing strategy is important in 2023 and 2024, price cuts for the sake of price cuts isn’t going to be a sustainable strategy in the long run.
+While re-assessing your pricing strategy is an important part of keeping your brand relevant and competitive, price cuts for the sake of price cuts isn’t going to be a sustainable strategy in the long run.

 Instead, focus on developing merchandising and packaging that effectively communicates the value of your products and positions the brand such that any difference in price does not deter consideration in lieu of cheaper alternatives.